olmoser/infracoders-reloaded/README.md

 Terraform definitions for creating a simple Prometheus demo setup.

-Companion sources for the Infracoders Vienna II  Demo on 15/01/2018.

 ## Gettings Started

 ### Prerequisites
-You need an Exoscale account to acquire the required API key and secret.
+You need an [Exoscale](https://www.exoscale.ch/) account to acquire the required API key and secret.
 You also need to install the [Exoscale Terraform Provider](https://github.com/exoscale/terraform-provider-exoscale).

 Then, provide the values for the variables used in the terraform config via `terraform.tfvars`: